ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/ccb-configuration.md

     Defaults to `gecos` if not provided.
   - `sync-interval`: Type string (Optional).
 Interval used for syncing local user table with LDAP directory.
 Parsed using time.ParseDuration.
+  - `uid-attr`: Type string (Optional).
+LDAP attribute used as login username.
+    Defaults to `uid` if not provided.
   - `sync-del-old-users`: Type bool (Optional).
 Delete obsolete users in database.
   - `sync-user-on-login`: Type bool (Optional).
 Add non-existent user to DB at login attempt if user exists in LDAP directory.